klaytn/klaytn-docs/docs/bapp/tutorials/connecting-metamask.md

 * Click on the Network tab, which is on Ethereum Mainnet as default and select [Custom RPC].

-* Enter the End Node (EN) data of the Klaytn chain.
+* Enter the Endpoint Node (EN) data of the Klaytn chain.

   * Baobab
     * Network Name: Klaytn Baobab